Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition

 \subsubsection{More Analysis on the Performance of Different Classifiers}

 To verify that deeper classifiers in SKD extract more discriminative features, we compare the performance of each classifier on multiple datasets.
 As shown in Table \ref{table7}, the deepest classifier 3/3 achieves the highest UF1 and UAR scores on different datasets.
-The deeper classifier 2/3 performs better than the shallow classifier 1/3, since the features extracted from the deeper

-section are more discriminative.
-Although classifier 2/3 does not perform as well as the deepest classifier 3/3, its performance can also outperform other MER methods on different datasets, indicating the effectiveness of our SKD-TSTSAN.
+The deeper classifier 2/3 performs better than the shallow classifier 1/3, since the features extracted from the deeper section are more discriminative.
+Although classifier 2/3 does not perform as well as the deepest classifier 3/3, its performance on different datasets is comparable to or even better than that of other advanced MER methods, indicating the effectiveness of our SKD-TSTSAN.
 To visualize the discriminative features extracted by different classifiers, t-SNE is utilized to visualize the embedding ME features of subjects spNO.142 and spNO.176 in the CAS(ME)$^3$ dataset, as shown in Fig. \ref{fig11}.
 It is obvious that the deeper classifiers have more concentrated clustering of the same category and clearer decision boundaries between different categories, indicating that more discriminative features are extracted.